 - Whisk baking powder, salt, and flour in another large bowl.
 Add flour mixture to wet ingredients, 1 cup at a time.
 Mix until combined before adding each additional cup of flour.

-- Bake 5-8 mins (the large cookies I do for 9 mins) in preheated oven.
+- Bake 5-8 mins (for the large cookies I bake for 9 minutes) in preheated oven.
 Cool completely before decorating as desired with royal icing.

 UPDATE: Nov 2017: